-- 1. Recognise the relationship between Great Barr Hall and the registered park and garden and the wider estate - 2.
-Safeguard the future of the heritage assets by taking care to avoid causing harm to the heritage assets and their settings. - Encourage the preservation, enhancement and improvement of the significance of heritage assets including buildings of architectural or historic interest and the Great Barr Conservation Area. - 4.
+- Recognise the relationship between Great Barr Hall and the registered park and garden and the wider estate - Safeguard the future of the heritage assets by taking care to avoid causing harm to the heritage assets and their settings. - Encourage the preservation, enhancement and improvement of the significance of heritage assets including the historic parkland and its lakes, buildings of architectural or historic interest and the Great Barr Conservation Area.
+FPMSAD16 - 4.
 Ensure any development achieves a high quality and standard of design while complementing and preserving the character of the estate. - 5.
-Limit the impact on sites of nature conservation and environmental value - 6.
-Facilitate public access to/ within the estate and improve connectivity to the surrounding area.
+Limit the impact on sites of nature conservation and environmental value - Facilitate public access to / within the estate and improve connectivity to the surrounding area.

-Part of the estate that was formerly St Margaret's Hospital has been redeveloped as housing over the last few years.
-But the remainder of the estate has yet to be restored and both Great Barr Hall listed building and its Registered Park and Garden are on the 2016 Heritage at Risk Register (albeit the Hall is included as a Grade II listed building).
+Part of the estate that was formerly St Margaret's Hospital has been redeveloped as housing over the last few years, but the associated parkland has not yet been completely restored.
+But tThe remainder of the estate has yet to be restored.
+The

+Hall is in a very poor condition, lacking a roof and internal fittings, and it has previously been considered by Historic England to be at risk of further deterioration.
+The Registered Park and Garden is on the 2016 Heritage at Risk Register.
+It is rated with one of the highest levels of risk with a condition of "Extensive Significant Problems", "High" vulnerability and a trend of "Declining". and both Great Barr Hall listed building and its Registered Park and Garden are on the 2016 Heritage at Risk Register (albeit the Hall is included as a Grade II listed building).
 The Hall is rated as 'very bad' condition and Priority A (Immediate risk of further rapid deterioration or loss of fabric; no solution agreed), which is the highest level of risk on the Heritage at Risk Register.
 As with the Hall itself, the Grade II Registered Parkland is rated at one of the highest levels of Risk on the Heritage at Risk register with condition of "Extensive Significant Problems", high vulnerability and a trend of declining.
+FPMSAD17